ghosh-r/ghosh-r.github.io/_posts/2021-06-20-intro-huggingface-api.md

 You pass the sentence with the masked word, and it will predict it.
 You can choose the number of predictions you want to see.
 You just have to pass a value to the `top_k` parameter.

-%[<iframe src="https://www.kaggle.com/embed/truthr/a-gentle-introduction-to-the-hugging-face-api?cellIds=41&kernelSessionId=66128979" height="330" style="margin: 0 auto; width: 100%; max-width: 950px;" frameborder="0" scrolling="auto" title="A Gentle Introduction to the Hugging Face API"></iframe>]
+<iframe src="https://www.kaggle.com/embed/truthr/a-gentle-introduction-to-the-hugging-face-api?cellIds=41&kernelSessionId=66128979" height="330" style="margin: 0 auto; width: 100%; max-width: 950px;" frameborder="0" scrolling="auto" title="A Gentle Introduction to the Hugging Face API"></iframe

-%[<iframe src="https://www.kaggle.com/embed/truthr/a-gentle-introduction-to-the-hugging-face-api?cellId=6&cellIds=40&kernelSessionId=66118660" height="320" style="margin: 0 auto; width: 100%; max-width: 950px;" frameborder="0" scrolling="auto" title="A Gentle Introduction to the Hugging Face API"></iframe>]
+<iframe src="https://www.kaggle.com/embed/truthr/a-gentle-introduction-to-the-hugging-face-api?cellId=6&cellIds=40&kernelSessionId=66118660" height="320" style="margin: 0 auto; width: 100%; max-width: 950px;" frameborder="0" scrolling="auto" title="A Gentle Introduction to the Hugging Face API"></iframe

 It can predict the words quite well.
 Just remember to mask the word using `<mask>`.
 ___